 He fought, he sang, his wife in Addis was imprisoned.
 At independence he lost his house and shop in Ethiopia, and moved back to Asmara.
 The government gifted him the space for his studio in gratitude for his contributions to the war efforts.

-The birds of summer who left long ago, did all of them get back now? he sang.
+The birds of summer who left long ago, did all of them get back now?

 “Metaphorically it's about all the days Eritrea passed,” he said.
 “Are they coming back when things are getting better?
 The birds are the people of Eritrea, there are people who left and never came back.”